genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ### Searching a timestamp

-You can search for a specific date using a where clause such as:
+You can search for a specific date using a `where` clause, such as:

 ```bash
 -where == "20220202"